-ELD-SC.1.Explain.Interpretive.
+ELD-SC.2-3.Explain.Interpretive.
 Interpret scientific explanations by:

-- Defining investigable questions or simple design problems based on observations and data about a phenomenon - Analyzing several events and observations to help explain how or why a phenomenon occurs - Identifying information from observations (that supports particular points in explanations)
+- · Defining investigable questions or simple design problems based on observations, data, and prior knowledge about a phenomenon - · Obtaining and combining information from observations, and using evidence to help explain how or why a phenomenon occurs - Identifying information from observations as well as evidence that supports particular points in explanations

-ELD-SC.1.Explain.Expressive.
+ELD-SC.2-3.Explain.Expressive.
 Construct scientific explanations that:

-- Describe observations and/or data about a phenomenon - Relate how a series of events causes something to happen - · Compare multiple solutions to a problem
+- Describe observations and/or data about a phenomenon - Develop a logical sequence between data or evidence and claim - Compare multiple solutions to a problem considering how well they meet the criteria and constraints of the design solution